vaadin/walking-skeleton/walking-skeleton/README-empty.md

 ## Optional upgrade — instant hotswap

-Running with `spring-boot:run` works, but Java code changes need a restart.
+Running with `spring-boot:run` works, but Java code changes need a server restart.
 For **live reload** — edit Java, see it in the browser without restarting — install the **Vaadin plugin** and start the app through it:

 - **IntelliJ IDEA:** install *Vaadin* from the JetBrains Marketplace → **Debug using Hotswap Agent** (dropdown next to Run). *Just installed it?
 Let IntelliJ finish indexing, or restart it, if the menu item isn't there yet.*
 - **VS Code:** install the *Vaadin* extension → **Vaadin: Debug using Hotswap Agent** from the command palette.